sscheetz/etsy-python2/README.md

 $ python setup.py test
 </pre>

-Some of the tests (those that actually call the Etsy API) require your API key to be locally configured.
+Some tests (those that actually call the Etsy API) require your API key to be locally configured.
 See the Configuration section, above.